ironicbadger/openshift-4.3-install-guide/blog-post.md

 DNS is extremely important to the success of the OpenShift 4 installer.
 Pay close attention to the records you create and verify each one before installation, especially the first time.

-One of the first things to take into consideration is picking a "cluster id", this post causes This uniquely identifies each OpenShift 4 cluster in your domain and also becomes part of the cluster's FQDN.
+One of the first things to take into consideration is picking a "cluster id" (in this case we are using `ocp4`).
+Your clusterid uniquely identifies each OpenShift 4 cluster in your domain and also becomes part of the cluster's FQDN.

 Using the tool `dig` we can verify our records are as they should be, for example: